Nicolas Hodges: Career

 Hodges is known mainly as a player of contemporary music.
-Many composers have written works for Hodges to perform, notably Elliott Carter (Dialogues for Piano and Orchestra, 2003), Salvatore Sciarrino, James Clarke, Michael Finnissy, Jeroen Speak, Konrad Boehmer, Harrison Birtwistle and Betsy Jolas.
+Many composers have written works for Hodges to perform, notably Elliott Carter (Dialogues for Piano and Orchestra, 2003), Salvatore Sciarrino, James Clarke, Michael Finnissy, Jeroen Speak, Konrad Boehmer, Harrison Birtwistle, Betsy Jolas and morison/opit.

 Hodges still plays classical repertoire occasionally, bringing praise from critics.
 Andrew Clements wrote "There was the Op 77 Fantasie [...] and the late A major sonata Op 101, which Hodges played with an intelligence and insight that suggests he ought to be heard more in the 19th-century repertoire."
 Of a performance of Beethoven's Bagatelles op.
 126, Suzanne Yanko wrote that "his performance was engrossing...
 What we heard was an authoritative, assured and, at times, stunning rendition of the bagatelles that brought out their many contrasts."

 Hodges has recorded music by many contemporary and recent composers.
 His first CD was of the complete piano works of Bill Hopkins, and he has also recorded music by John Adams, Michael Finnissy, Harrison Birtwistle, Beat Furrer, Justin Connolly, Brian Ferneyhough, Elliott Carter, Konrad Boehmer and many others.

 Nicolas Hodges has been a member of Trio Accanto since 2013.
 Hodges performs in duo with the Finnish cellist Anssi Karttunen, and with German pianist Michael Wendeberg with whom he has recorded Boulez's two books of Structures.

 Since April 2005 Hodges has been Professor of Piano at the Musikhochschule, Stuttgart.